natetonal/tonal/readme.md

 # Tonal

 The Tonal project was discontinued as of November 1st, 2017.
 The goal with this project was to create an incredible new way for musicians to sell their music, and create a new digital experience for fans to enjoy their favorite music.
+Tonal was the brainchild of <a href="https://www.natekmusic.com/" alt="Nate Kimball">Nate Kimball</a> and <a href="http://www.markcorbin.com/" alt="Mark Corbin">Mark Corbin</a>.

 This repo is archived and kept only for reference.